Building good habits is one of the most important skills you can develop when it comes to personal growth.

 You want to attract people who accept you for who you really are.

 Another benefit of being true to yourself in social situations is that it builds massive self-confidence.
 You start to become content with the fact that not everyone will like you and that you might rub some people the wrong way.
 But let’s face it, there’s billions of people in this word.
 It’s impossible to please everybody.

 Gain courage by staying true to yourself instead of seeking everyone’s approval.

 I hope you guys found this article on different types of habits valuable.

 Whether you’re looking to become more productive, improve your lifestyle, or expand your social circle, there’s one or two habits on here that will make an immediate impact on your life.

-Pick one of these habits and start taking action in small ways.
+Pick one of these keystone habits and start taking action in small ways.
 As you gradually change your identity, you’ll have the courage to take bigger and bigger steps towards the type of person you want to become.

 The only wrong decision is to read this article and do nothing.